How Do Reading Partnerships Work?

 Part 4: Making a Reading Plan

-- Reading partners will end their "Meet the Book" meeting by setting a page number to which they will both read before meeting again.
+Step 1: Reading partners will end their "Meet the Book" meeting by setting a page number to which they will both read before meeting again.
 Partners should record the page number on their Reading Partnership Planning Sheet (PDF) so that they both know where to stop.
+They can also use their Reading Partnership Bookmarks (PDF).
 (Students will only meet three times during the book, so they should pick a page that it about one-third of the way through the book.)

 Supporting All Learners